amank710/Branch-Coverage-Plus-Plus/README.md

 - Identifes unsatisfiable branches through your code with variable-tracking and filter these paths out from analysis
 - Calculates the branch coverage of your test suite
-- Visualizes the line hit coverage and uncovered paths in your code
+- Visualizes the line hit coverage and uncovered branch paths in your code

 ## Limitations
 - Loop tracking isn't supported